pnp/sp-dev-samples/Samples/WebHooks.Nodejs/readme.md

 During development you could test your webhook locally with the following steps:
 - Open another command prompt.
 Navigate to the ngrok folder and run:
     - `$ ngrok http 3000`
-    - copy the **https** forwarding URL of ngrok and use it in the `config.json` file for the _subscriptionUrl_ value
+    - Copy the **https** forwarding URL of ngrok and use it in the `config.json` file for the _subscriptionUrl_ value
-    - make sure to add this URL also to the list of Reply URLs for the application in Azure AD, and save (it can take couple of minutes before changes are actually applied and propagated)
+    - Make sure to add this URL also to the list of Reply URLs for the application in Azure AD, and save (it can take couple of minutes before changes are actually applied and propagated)
 - Run: `$ npm start`
     - This transpiles TypeScript to JavaScript and start the server on `http://localhost:3000`
 - Navigate to `http://localhost:3000`